AKwasTaken/FillerToHTML/README.md

 ---

 ## Updates in Progress:
-- Images linked in the html Header and Footer are hosted in my GDrive.
-It will be shifted to GitHub soon.
+- Hosting of images used in the header and footer is being shifted from Google Drive to GitHub for better reliability.
-- Optimized algorithm creation is underway, for even faster generation.
+- Optimized algorithms for faster HTML generation are under development.
-- More basic functions are being added.
+- Additional basic functions (e.g., new formatting tags) are being implemented.
-- Narrow screen support is being added.
+- Support for narrow screens and smaller devices is being added for better responsiveness.
+- Improvements to user notifications and error handling are being worked on.

 ---